 100 James Herriot’s Treasury for Children by James Herriot- not really a chapter book but rather of collection of stories

 *For more books that make great first chapter book read-alouds, check out this list.—>First Chapter Book Read-Alouds

 Number 101 is for you to fill in on the list.
-It’s that one book when you close your eyes and think back to be snuggled up on someone’s lap, you vividly remember.
-That book is a must read with your child.
+It’s that one book when you close your eyes and think back to being snuggled up on someone’s lap, you vividly remember.
+That book is a must read with your kids.
 What book is it?
 I’d love to know.
-Share the title in the comments, email me at email@example.com, or share it on social media and tag me.
+Share the title in the comments.

 As a thank you, I’ll send you a handy little reference sheet (color version and black & white) of 100 Books to Hear Before Kindergarten that you can take to the library, hang on the refrigerator, or share with families?